A Practitioner's Guide to Kolmogorov-Arnold Networks: Accuracy Improvement

 \subsection{Function decomposition}

-Howard et al.~\cite{pde_Howard24} propose a simple yet effective fidelity–space split.
-The idea is to first train a low-fidelity (LF) surrogate $K_L$ using a large set of LF data pairs $\{(x_i,f_L(x_i))\}_{i=1}^{N_{LF}}$, and then freeze it.
-A high-fidelity (HF) predictor is then learned from a much smaller set of HF pairs $\{(x_j,f_H(x_j))\}_{j=1}^{N_{HF}}$.
-This HF model combines a linear LF$\!\to\!$HF trend with a nonlinear correction, both conditioned on $\big(x,K_L(x)\big)$ (see Fig.~\ref{pde_Howard24_color}):
+Howard et al.~\cite{pde_Howard24} introduce a simple but effective fidelity–space split.
+A low-fidelity surrogate $K_L$ is first trained on a large LF dataset $\{(x_i,f_L(x_i))\}_{i=1}^{N_{LF}}$ and then frozen.
+A high-fidelity model $K_H$ is trained on a much smaller HF dataset $\{(x_j,f_H(x_j))\}_{j=1}^{N_{HF}}$, using both $x$ and $K_L(x)$ as inputs.
+The HF predictor blends a linear LF$\!\to\!$HF trend with a nonlinear correction: